valebl/ICTP-GNN4CD/README.md

 `source conda_init`
 3. Load the necessary modules
 `source load_modules`
-4. Activate the RLenv environment
+4. Activate the GNN4CDenv environment
-`conda activate /leonardo/pub/userexternal/sdigioia/sdigioia/env/RLenv`
+`conda activate /leonardo/pub/userexternal/vblasone/envs/GNN4CDenv`

 ### Create a wandb account
 To train the emulator you should create a wandb account on the [wandb website](https://wandb.ai/site/).